 Using your travel credit card to pay for a flight, hotel or rental car is a smart way to buy yourself a little extra protection — without paying a dime.
 While this type of insurance is in no way comprehensive, it can help mitigate the effects of something bad happening either before you leave for the trip or while you are traveling.
 Check out the terms and conditions of your travel credit card to learn more about the type of coverage you have for these situations.

 Unique Benefits Offered on Travel Credit Cards

 If you are new to the world of travel credit cards, you may not realize that you can rack up points or miles quickly by taking advantage of bonus programs.
 These range from large sign-up bonuses to getting rewards just for spending a certain amount of money within a specific time frame.
-For example, you could earn 50,000 bonus points for spending $4,000 in the first three months with the Chase Ultimate Rewards card — which is the equivalent of $625 toward travel.
-If $4,000 seems like a lot of money, consider what you spend on everyday necessities like groceries and household goods, or what you spent on the holidays.
+For example, you could earn 50,000 bonus points for spending $4,000 in the first three months with the Chase Sapphire Preferred Card — which is the equivalent of $625 toward travel.
+If $4,000 seems like a lot of money, consider what you spend on everyday necessities like groceries and household goods, or what you spend during the holidays.

 Free Checked Bags

 If you have a travel credit card, particularly one linked to an airline, you may be able to check your bags for free on that airline.
 While this benefit may not seem very valuable, remember the small fees for things like checked bags can add up over time.
 Having the ability to check bags without a fee can also ease travel stress, as you won’t have to worry about fitting everything into a carry-on bag.